 Fish and shellfish are an important part of a healthy diet.
 Fish and shellfish contain high-quality protein and other essential nutrients, are low in saturated fat, and contain omega-3 fatty acids.
 A well-balanced diet that includes a variety of fish and shellfish can contribute to heart health and children's proper growth and development.
-So, women and young children in particular should include fish or shellfish in their diets due to the many nutritional benefits.
+Women and young children in particular should include fish or shellfish in their diets due to the many nutritional benefits.

-By following these 3 recommendations for selecting and eating fish or shellfish, women and young children will receive the benefits of eating fish and shellfish and be confident that they have reduced their exposure to the harmful effects of mercury.
+By following these three recommendations for selecting and eating fish or shellfish, women and young children will receive the benefits of eating fish and shellfish and be confident that they have reduced their exposure to the harmful effects of mercury.

-1. Do not eat Shark, Swordfish, King Mackerel, or Tilefish because they contain high levels of mercury.
+1. Do not eat shark, swordfish, king mackerel, or tilefish because they contain high levels of mercury.

 - Five of the most commonly eaten fish that are low in mercury are shrimp, canned light tuna, salmon, pollock, and catfish.

-- Another commonly eaten fish, albacore ("white") tuna has more mercury than canned light tuna.
-So, when choosing your two meals of fish and shellfish, you may eat up to 6 ounces (one average meal) of albacore tuna per week if you are pregnant or breastfeeding.
+- Another commonly eaten fish, albacore ("white") tuna, has more mercury than canned light tuna.
+When choosing your two meals of fish and shellfish, you may eat up to 4 ounces of albacore tuna per week if you are pregnant or breastfeeding.

 3. Check local advisories about the safety of fish caught by family and friends in your local lakes, rivers, and coastal areas.
 If no advice is available, eat up to 6 ounces (one average meal) per week of fish you catch from local waters, but don't consume any other fish during that week.